Become a master of the GPO! Understand appliance order, security filtering, troubleshooting, and every other aspect of Group Policy Objects.

 … And then assigning Read and Apply manually to the user or computer you use for testing:

 This method is referred to as security filtering.
 It’s mainly used for testing and when you have a sub-optimal correspondence between your OU design and GPO appliance needs.
 Check the next section for more information regarding this.

 Another reason to change your GPO ACL is delegation.
-This does not relate to GPO appliance but is a matter of GPO management.
+Again, this does not relate to GPO appliance but is a matter of GPO management.

-In larger organizations it often make sense to delegate the administration of GPO’s to local teams.
+In larger organizations, it often makes sense to delegate the administration of GPO’s to local teams.
 This can be done by assigning Write permissions to the GPO:

 GPO and OU Design

-GPO assignment is closely linked with your OU design since GPO’s are linked to OU’s.
-But sometimes your OU structure may have a poor match with your GPO assignment needs.
-It may be tempting to modify your OU structure a bit in order to better accommodate your GPO design.
+GPO assignment is closely linked with your OU design since GPO’s are linked to OUs.
+But sometimes, your OU structure may have a poor match with your GPO assignment needs.
+It may be tempting to modify your OU structure a bit to accommodate your GPO design better.
 Don’t fall for this!

 The OU structure should be designed based on your needs to delegate administrative access to Active Directory objects – NOT your GPO assignment needs!

-- The good: Use security filtering (as described in the previous section) to target all Marketing users and link it on top level
+- The good: Use security filtering (as described in the previous section) to target all Marketing users and link it to the top level

 - The bad: Link the GPO with the marketing OU in all countries Marketing OU’s (that’s a lot of linking!)